Stellar angular momentum of intermediate redshift galaxies in MUSE surveys: Data sets

 \subsubsection{CANDELS-CDFS region}

-Of the 100 MUSE-Wide pointings, 60 of them are named "candels-cdfs" which are overlaying the CANDELS/GOODS-S region.
+Of the 100 MUSE-Wide pointings, 60 of them are named `candels-cdfs' and are overlaying the CANDELS/GOODS-S region.
 Each field covers an area of $1' \times 1'$ with a position angle PA of 340$^{\circ}$, achieving an exposure time of 1 h.
-Candels-cdfs fields are indexed from 1 to 62 according to the observing queue\footnote{ESO program identification: 099.A-0060(A)}.
-The MUSE observations were carried out between October 2014 and March 2016.
+Candels-cdfs fields are indexed from 1 to 62 according to the observing queue.\footnote{ESO programme identification: 099.A-0060(A)} The MUSE observations were carried out between October 2014 and March 2016.